emberjs/guides/source/testing/testing-components.md

-_Unit testing methods and computed properties follows previous patterns shown in [Unit Testing Basics] because Ember.Component extends Ember.Object._

-Components can be tested using the `moduleForComponent` helper.
+Components can be tested with integration tests using the `moduleForComponent` helper.

 Let's assume we have a component with a `style` property that is updated whenever the value for its `name` property changes.
 The `style` attribute of the